-The European Society for Medical Oncology annually updates recommendations for the treatment of pancreatic cancer due to the active development of new therapeutic methods for improving the quality of life and longevity of people with this pathology.
+The European Society for Medical Oncology annually updates recommendations for the treatment of pancreatic cancer, including the stage 4 pancreatic cancer treatment, due to the active development of new therapeutic methods for improving the quality of life and longevity of people with this diagnosis.
 The National Comprehensive Cancer Network and specialized medical societies are also actively involved in the development of international protocols.
-According to current recommendations, the treatment regimen for pancreatic carcinomas includes surgical interventions, combination chemotherapy, as well as the use of humanized monoclonal antibodies and PARP inhibitors.
+According to current recommendations, the treatment regimen for pancreatic carcinomas includes surgical interventions, combination chemotherapy, as well as the use of immunotherapy, humanized monoclonal antibodies and PARP inhibitors.

 Surgical treatment and alternative methods